jaimemendozadev/ListOfFriends/README.md

 # [ListOfFriends](https://github.com/jaimemendozadev/ListOfFriends)

 ListOfFriends is a simple app for storing a List of your friends.
-Each friend should have an unique email, profile picture, description.
+Each friend should have an unique email, profile picture, and description.
 As a user, you should be able to sign in/sign up and view/edit your profile while viewing the profiles of other registered users on the site.

-*Note*: This is merely a scaffolding of an app and in no way to complete.
-The following components still need to be build:
+*Note*: This is merely a scaffolding of an app and is in no way complete.
+The following components still need to be built:

 - A working Sign In Page component for signing in returning authenticated users.

-- A working Dashboard component that allows a user to edit his/her profile, including email, bio, and upload a photo
+- A working Dashboard component that allows a user to edit his/her profile, including email, bio, and upload a photo.

 - A Friends Feed that allows an authenticated user to view the profiles of other registered users of the app.